Zensai Scanner User Guide

 Introduction

 Zensai Scanner is a browser-based verification tool.
-When you scan a QR code or open a scanner link, you'll see verified information about a learner (their profile, certificates, or skills) without needing to install anything.
+When you scan a QR code or open a Scanner link, you'll see verified information about a learner (their profile, certificates, or skills) without needing to install anything.

-Open the scanner
+Open the Scanner

 The Scanner is available at https://compliance.365.systems/scanner.